 Find as many ways as you can to immerse yourself in the Arabic language on a daily basis.
 Find people online who live in Arabic speaking countries on social media and speak to them as often as possible.
 Write them short messages on messaging apps.
 Visit Arabic restaurants or community social centers where both Arab-Americans and native Arabs mingle together.
 Listen and sing along to Arabic music (there are many radio channels which can be found through using search engines).
 Subscribe to online Arabic news sites and read them aloud.
 Whatever you choose, make sure you enjoy it enough to interact with Arabic every single day.

 Try each of these ten tips or come up with ideas on your own.
 Find a technique that is the best way to learn Arabic for you, and if you have a method that you use that we didn’t mention, please share it with us.
 We’d be happy to hear from you.

-If you’d would like more tips on how to learn Arabic or want to know more about Arabic dialects such as Levantine Arabic, Modern Standard Arabic, or learn the Syrian dialect with our new course in Syrian Arabic, visit our website now.
-While you’re there, don’t forget to download the Kaleela Arabic language learning app to your IOS or Android device.
-It’s free and only from kaleela.com.
+If you’d would like more tips on how to learn Arabic or want to know more about Arabic dialects such as Levantine Arabic, Modern Standard Arabic, Syrian dialect or Iraqi dialect, visit our website now.
+While you’re there, don’t forget to download the Kaleela Arabic language learning app to your iOS or Android device.